 Johnsons Park Initiative builds resilience in a Milwaukee neighborhood.

-Center for Resilient Cities and diverse local groups collaborate to create sustainable green space and urban agriculture in the Lindsay Heights community’s only public park and adjacent public elementary schoolyard.
+Center for Resilient Cities and diverse local groups collaborated to create sustainable green space and urban agriculture in the Lindsay Heights community’s only public park and adjacent public elementary schoolyard.

-Center for Resilient Cities has partnered with the Lindsay Heights community to create the Johnsons Park Initiative, an effort to strengthen the neighborhood’s resilience by combining sustainable green space and urban agriculture with revitalized economic and social strategies.
-The Initiative focuses on three adjacent properties: an 11.5-acre Milwaukee County Park, a two-acre community garden and a 4-acre elementary schoolyard.
-The Initiative is transforming vacant property and acres of asphalt into spaces that contribute to quality of life for the neighborhood’s residents.
+From 2005-2016, Center for Resilient Cities partnered with the Lindsay Heights community to create the Johnsons Park Initiative, an effort to strengthen the neighborhood’s resilience by combining sustainable green space and urban agriculture with revitalized economic and social strategies.
+The Initiative focused on three adjacent properties: an 11.5-acre Milwaukee County Park, a two-acre community garden and a 4-acre elementary schoolyard.
+The Initiative transformed vacant property and acres of asphalt into spaces that contribute to quality of life for the neighborhood’s residents.

 Guided by our unique, holistic approach to crafting resilience, we focused our efforts on: